gft-page/gft-art-web/README.md

 ## What next?
 Once you are happy with your subgraph, you can follow the instructions [here](https://thegraph.com/docs/deploy-a-subgraph) to deploy it to The Graph's hosted service.

+You can see what we added to our full nifty.ink graph [here](https://github.com/ososco/scaffold-eth/tree/nifty-ink-dev/packages/niftygraph).

 Happy graphing!